-Morning routines, bedtime routines, bathing routines, cleaning routines, eating routines, and more, can establish positive habits and a sense of what’s to be expected (security).
-Generally upholding the rules of the household is a profound expression of loving care for our children.
+Morning routines, bedtime routines, bathing routines, cleaning routines, eating routines, and more, can establish positive habits and a sense of security.
+Upholding the rules of the household is a profound expression of loving care for our children.

 In contrast, a family life with no rhythm or routine can feel chaotic and stressful.
 A child who is never disciplined gets the message that parents don’t care.

-Open space on our calendars seems evermore a luxury, but it is crucial for children of all ages.
-Time to simply play, to run, to read, to think, to be still, and to just be is something every child needs.
-So much learning, understanding, and creative development happens in this space.
+Open space on our calendars can seem a luxury, but it is crucial for children of all ages.
+Time to simply play, run, read, think, be still, and just be is something every child needs.
+So much learning, understanding, and creative development happen in this space.
 Before you book your kids solid, remember to pencil in time to be free.

 Respect and Open Communication